-First of all, we start with the most popular type of guitar for kids – the classical version.
-Its name does not mean that this guitar can be only used to play classical songs.
-Quite in contrary, your child would be able to play every kind of music style with that instrument.
-The difference to the other models lies in the construction.
-The classical version has got a larger and a flatter neck.
-The strings on that guitar are nylon strings which is one of the most important facts when it comes to kid’s guitars.
-Nylon strings are for children’s fingers much more comfortable and do not hurt as much as steel string in the beginning.
-For sure, if you fingers get used to the strings, they will not hurt anymore but until that it is a fact to consider as many beginners tend to give up when the strings hurt too much.
-This is why, beginners and consequently younger kids should start playing on classical guitars.
+First of all, we start with the most popular type of guitar for children – the classical version.
+Its name does not mean that this guitar can be used only to play classical songs.
+On the contrary, your child will be able to play any kind of music with this instrument.
+The difference to the other models is in the construction.
+The classical version has a larger and flatter neck.
+The strings on this guitar are nylon strings, which is one of the most important facts when it comes to children’s guitars.
+Nylon strings are much more comfortable for children’s fingers and do not hurt as much as steel strings in the beginning.
+Of course, once the fingers get used to the strings, they will not hurt anymore, but until then it is a fact to consider, as many beginners tend to give up when the strings hurt too much.
+This is why beginners and therefore younger children should start playing on classical guitars.

 Sound Example: